Skip to main content

 Your Warrenton Driving School

 Fauquier County driving is different from the suburbs closer to D.C.
-The roads around Warrenton include winding two-lane country roads, rolling hills with limited visibility, and a historic downtown with its own set of driving challenges.
-Our Warrenton instructor knows these roads well and tailors each lesson to the conditions students will face every day after getting their license.
+The roads around Warrenton include rolling hills, two-lane rural routes, split highways, and a historic downtown with tighter geometry than most Prince William roads.
+Our Warrenton instructor works around those conditions so the practice matches what students will actually face after they get licensed.

 Driving School Courses